Armenian Americans: California

-Seta Kazandjian described the community in her 2006 dissertation as follows:

-Waves of immigration into the Los Angeles area have resulted in the formation of strong communities in neighborhoods and cities such as Hollywood, Glendale. and North Hollywood.
-In these neighborhoods, an Armenian can live a very active social and occupational life and receive many services without speaking a word of English and interacting only with Armenians.
-Armenian-speaking food vendors, pharmacists, physicians, dentists, lawyers, tailors, hair stylists, shop owners and mechanics are all available.
-Up to three different 24-hour Armenian language television and radio channels are available.
-There are various social activities to attend for the Armenian community every day.
-Therefore, individuals exist who are not acculturated at all to the dominant American culture, as well as those who have chosen to separate from the Armenian community and acculturate completely, and many who are in the middle of acculturation spectrum.

 Fresno, California, was the first major Armenian community in the Western United States.
 It was a major destination for early Armenian immigrants from the Ottoman Armenia, many of whom were engaged in agriculture.
 Armenians were the largest minority group in Fresno County.
 The city is also widely known as the birthplace of William Saroyan, many of whose stories are set there.
 Today, an estimated number of about 40,000 Armenian live in Fresno.
 According to the 2000 Census, 9,884 Armenians lived in Fresno County at the time.
 The area around the Holy Trinity Church is called Old Armenian Town.

 The Northern Californian Armenian population is not as populous as the Southern portion of the state.
 Armenians are mostly concentrated in and around the cities of San Francisco, San Jose, and Oakland.
 The 2000 Census reported only 2,528 Armenians in San Francisco, but Hayk, the Ubiquitous Armenian, stated that "the actual number is probably much higher, since the census is usually lower than actuals".